 Welcome to the Learning Hub

-The Learning Hub is located on the ground floor of the Library and provides practical advice, workshops and tutorials on developing your study skills and maths.
+The Learning Hub is located on the ground floor of the Library and provides practical advice, workshops and tutorials on developing your writing, referencing, literature searching, academic skills and maths.

-The service is open Mon-Fri 9am-7pm during termtime, and Mon-Fri 9am-5pm during vacations.
+The service is open Mon, Tues, Thurs, Fri 9am-7pm and Wed 10am-7pm during termtime (Mon, Tues, Thurs Fri 9am-5pm and Wed 10am-5pm during vacations).
 You can also contact us by emailing the library at email@example.com or by telephoning 01642 342100.

 What kind of student uses the service?